 - 1. VOCABULARY EXTENSION: Choose several of the words from the text.
 Use a dictionary or Google's search field (or another search engine) to build up more associations / collocations of each word. - 2.
 INTERNET: Search the Internet and find information on Tutankhamen.
 Share your findings with your class in the next lesson. - 3.
-MY FACE: Write a report describing your facial features.
-Try to describe your face in tiny detail.
-Imagine the report will be given to a portrait artist who has to draw a perfect image from your description.
+MY FACIAL FEATURES: Write a report describing your facial features in the tiniest of details.
+Imagine the report will be given to a portrait artist who has to reconstruct a perfect image from your description.
 Show your report to your classmates in your next lesson.
-They will tell you how accurate it is. - 4.
-KING/QUEEN DIARY: Write your journal / diary entry for one day in your life as a king or queen in ancient Egypt.
+They will provide feedback on its accuracy. - 4.
+PHARAONIC DIARY: Write your journal / diary entry for one day in your life as a pharaoh in ancient Egypt.
 Read it to your partner(s) next class.